-Meta G. Carstarphen is a Professor in the Gaylord College of Journalism and Mass Communication at the University of Oklahoma.
+Meta G. Carstarphen is a Professor and Gaylord Family Endowed Professor in the Gaylord College of Journalism and Mass Communication at the University of Oklahoma.
 Carstarphen, who joined the Gaylord College faculty as Associate Professor in 2003, was selected for the professorship based on a research proposal to establish collaborative research projects with scholars, agencies and educational organizations to develop one of the premier primary document resources on ethnic newspapers.
 Carstarphen served as Associate Dean for Academic Affairs for the Gaylord College for 2005-2007.
 She was selected to receive the first Gaylord Family Professorship, which she held from 2005-2012.

 Carstarphen has previously taught at The University of North Texas Department of Journalism and North Lake College’s Communication division in Irving, Tx.
 Currently president of the Southwest Education Council for Journalism and Mass Communication (SWECJMC), Carstarphen heads this eight-state consortium of regional colleges and universities devoted to the strengthening of research, service and teaching of journalism and mass communication fora one-year term that began November 2005.